dohlee/methylome-tools/Bismark/README.md

 Now you are ready to run `bismark_genome_preparation`.

 If you use bowtie1, use the `--bowtie1` option instead of the `--bowtie2` option.
+(Note that this step takes several hours.)

 ```shell
 $BISMARK/bismark_genome_preparation --bowtie2 GRCh38_rel90
 ```

 ### Read alignment